The Boy Foretold by the Stars: Release

+Soundtrack

+All tracks are composed by Jhaye Cura.

 Reception

 The Boy Foretold received 12 award nomination for the 2020 Metro Manila Film Festival awards and won for Best OST, Gender Sensitivity Award, and 2nd Best Picture.

 Sequel

 It was announced on February 2, 2021, that Dreamscape Entertainment, one of the divisions of ABS-CBN Corporation, will co-produce a limited television series along with Clever Minds Inc. that would serve as the sequel to the movie.
 The series is titled "Love Beneath The Stars".
 Most of the cast members of the film have returned to reprise their roles.